-What is an active bystander, you ask?
-Here's a definition for our use:
+Here is a definition for our use:

-We have all been bystanders in our lives, and we will all be in situations where we are bystanders in the future.
-The choice, then, becomes whether we are going to be active bystanders who speak up and say something, or whether we will be passive bystanders who say and do nothing.
+At some point in our lives, we all have been bystanders, and we will most likely encounter situations where we are bystanders in the future.
+The choice, then, becomes whether to be active bystanders who speak up and act or passive bystanders who say and do nothing.